Radulepy/CityAddressLookup/README.md

 # CityAddressLookup
-Romanian Cities Lookup. (translated: Cautare Oras si Judet din Romania) Simple JavScript City and Country address lookup for checkout address form.
+Romanian Cities Lookup. (translated: Cautare Oras si Judet din Romania)

+Simple JavaScript City and Country address lookup for checkout address form.
 Plain JavaScript and Bootstrap5.

 ## This is a starting point for address lookup or city/country address form.